dinhthong/m3_knan_tool/README.md

 1. When [Search] -> [Update] -> It inserts a new row, instead of what we're implying to be.
 That's because the current 'DataGridview1' is changed, thus, the data we work on when click [Insert], [Update] buttons are wrong.
 2. Detect source of bug: If a cell value/column name has space characters or Vietnamese characters -> causes the Update to throw an exception
 3. When changing the Table with different schema -> Error when calling SelectionChange event (fill_input_textboxes()).
 Probably because the new schema hasn't updated.

+# Ideas and notes
+- Setting: choose field that can't be updated (For example STT_TB)
+- Record all history
+- When updating an existing cell -> Choose reason -> Option A: create new reason.
+Option B: choose from existing reasons (we will also have reasons database :): can be updated from GUI or ...)
+- Multiple search and update for selected items.